 Applicants are required to confirm their acceptance through the application portal once an admission decision has been made.
 You can confirm or decline the acceptance through your "My Account" page under the Decision History tab and then select Respond Now.

 You should check your "My Account" page regularly but you will also receive an admission decision via email.
 Admission decision emails from competitive-entry programs will be sent to your @mun email account.
 Admission decisions for general admission programs will be sent to the email account provided on your application.
 Confirmation directions and deadlines will be indicated in the admission decision email and/or on your "My Account" page.

-As of fall 2021 applicants receiving a final acceptance decision will be required to pay a general tuition deposit when they confirm their acceptance.
-The general tuition deposit is a non-refundable deposit that will be applied against your tuition fees upon registration in courses in the applied semester.
+Applicants receiving a final acceptance decision will be required to pay a confirmation deposit when they confirm their acceptance.
+The confirmation deposit is a non-refundable deposit that will be applied against your tuition fees upon registration in courses in the applied semester.

-In cases where Memorial withdraws your offer of admission, a full refund of the general tuition deposit will be made.
-International applicants who are denied a student visa by Immigration, Refugees and Citizenship Canada (IRCC), will be eligible for a full refund of any general tuition deposit paid less a $150 administrative fee
+In cases where Memorial withdraws your offer of admission, a full refund of the confirmation deposit will be made.
+International applicants who are denied a student visa by Immigration, Refugees and Citizenship Canada (IRCC), will be eligible for a full refund of the confirmation deposit paid less a $150 administrative fee.

 - Canadian applicants: $150 (CAD)